kevinawei/GeniusLeagueAssessment/README.md

     print("Requirements met at: "+ str(sorted_rows[weaponCount-1]['seconds'])+" seconds")
     return sorted_rows[weaponCount-1]['seconds']
 ```
-## Here is the code for the outer most method which can be reused to search for the earliest instance of a team entering a given area on a given side with a specific gun count
+## Here is the code for the outermost method which can be reused to search for the earliest instance of a team entering a given area on a given side with a specific gun count
 ```python

 def getAvgTime(p, area, team, side, gunCount): # function to get average time entering a certain area by a team on a specific side with a specified number of SMGs or Rifles. p is a ProcessGameState object